aymuos15/GitGUI/README.md

 # Git Gui (GG)

-A simple GUI for Git.
+A simple GUI for Git in Go.

 ## Features